 - Images (Canva, Pexels, Flickr, Shutterstock, etc.)

-One of the challenges of keeping your copywriting in-house is that companies often have the tendency to assign someone the task of creating copy, but it’s not necessarily what they do and it’s low on their priority list of duties.
+One of the challenges of keeping your copywriting in-house is that companies often tend to assign someone the task of creating copy, but it’s not necessarily what they do and it’s low on their priority list of duties.

 It takes time to create quality copy, so make sure whoever’s handling your copywriting has enough of this resource to do the work well.
 Equally, you may not need a full-time copywriter.
-If so, that’s OK too.
-You can always hire someone for a part-time position.
+If so, that’s OK, too.
+You can always hire a professional copywriter for a part-time position.
 The key here is to ensure that whoever is on the task has the bandwidth to dedicate to it.

 Identify What Successful Copywriting Looks Like to Your Organization